marcosdelcueto/LaLigaPredictor/README.md

 ### Usage

-One would need to edit customizable parameters in header of _LaLigaPredictor.py_, adapt the database _data.csv_ if necessary and then simply run:
+One would need to edit customizable parameters in header of _LaLigaPredictor.py_ and adapt the database _data.csv_, if necessary.
+Then go to the main _LaLigaPredictor_ directory, open a terminal and simply run:

 ```
 ./LaLigaPredictor.py